auth0/docs/articles/user-profile/overview-user-profile.md

 Auth0 also supports the ability for users to [link their profile to multiple identity providers](/link-accounts), and when they do, those additional identities show up in this array.
 The contents of an individual identity provider object varies by provider, but it will typically include a user identifier, the name of the provider, the name of the connection set up in Auth0 for that provider, whether it is a social provider, and in some cases an API Access Token that can be used with that provider.

-## Storing Custom Profile Data
+## Custom User Profile data storage

 You can use `user_profile` to store custom attributes such as the user's favorite color or phone number.

 Auth0 provides a [JS widget](https://github.com/auth0/auth0-editprofile-widget) that allows the user to update their profile information.

-## Application Access to User Profile
+## User Profile application access

 The User Profile will be provided to an app once authentication is complete and control is returned to the app.
 At a low level, this can be accomplished using one of the [application protocols](/protocols) supported by Auth0.
 However, most developers prefer to leverage the Auth0 SDKs that are available as [Quickstarts](/).